Flerp/RetroCake/README.md

 # Manage EmulationStation

-1. Update/Install EmulationStation
+## Update/Install EmulationStation

-This is for updating EmulationStation
+This is for updating EmulationStation.\
-It also backs up your current EmulationStation to C:\RetroCake\Backups with a timestamped Zip file.
+It also backs up your current EmulationStation to C:\RetroCake\Backups with a timestamped Zip file.\
 The backup is in case something breaks with a newer build when updating.

-2. Manage es_systems.cfg
+## Manage es_systems.cfg
 This is for generating and editing es_systems.cfg

-3. Manage EmulationStation Themes.
+## Manage EmulationStation Themes.

 This tool has several features, and will setup GIT to C:\RetroCake\Tools\Git

-	a.
-Install/update all themes.
+### Install/update all themes.
 Relatively Self explanatory.
 This installs every avaiable theme for EmulationStation.

-	b.
-Install/Update Individual Themes
+### Install/Update Individual Themes
-		This option lets you select the theme you want by name and install 1 by one.
+This option lets you select the theme you want by name and install 1 by one. \
 Userful if you do like wish to install 80 themes and just want a specific one.

-	c.
-Theme Gallery/Previews.
+### Theme Gallery/Previews.
-		This downloads previews for all available themes and writes them to a HTML file.
+This downloads previews for all available themes and writes them to a HTML file.\
-		The HTML file is them launched with your default browser.
+The HTML file is them launched with your default browser.\
-		Hover over the image to see which theme it belongs to.
+Hover over the image to see which theme it belongs to.\
 This is to help with the Individual theme downloader so you can see what you're getting.

 # Manage RetroArch

-1. Install RetroArch 1.6.7
+## Install RetroArch 1.6.7

 This installes the latest Stable Build of RetroArch.
 In case you wanted to revert from a nightly build.

-2. Update RetroArch to the latest nightly
+## Update RetroArch to the latest nightly

 Updates RetroArch, self explanatory.

-3. Generate Clean Retroarch.cfg
+## Generate Clean Retroarch.cfg

-This generates a RetroArch.cfg with nearly default settings Changes made are as follows:
+This generates a RetroArch.cfg with nearly default settings\

-	a.
+Changes made are as follows:

 	All Games Start in Fullscreen.

-	b.
 	You can bring up the RetroArch menu with Start and Select

-4 Update RetroArch Cores to the latest Nightly Build.
+## Update RetroArch Cores to the latest Nightly Build.

 Self Explanatory.
 This updates all RetroArch Cores (108 total)